|

 language.
 So, for example, when the pre-reading child hears the word 'cat', he

-meaning-part-of-the-brain BEFORE a child learns to read - and it's a
+meaning-part-of-the-brain BEFORE a child learns to read - and it is a

 PHONOLOGICAL route.
 It is a route that is based on SOUND.
 What could be more

-silly than to pretend that this route into the brain doesn't already exist and
+silly than to pretend that this route into the brain does not already exist, and

 so fail to capitalise on it, but, instead, demand that children figure out words